 Anthology Film Archives (tel.
 212/505-5181; www.anthologyfilmarchives.org), MoMA Film (tel.
 212/708-9400; www.moma.org), and 92YTribeca (tel.
 212/601-1000; www.92ytribeca.org) screens impressively obscure retrospectives and foreign films daily.

-Film Society of Lincoln Center (tel.
+Film at Lincoln Center (tel.
 212/875-5600; www.filmlinc.com), host of the autumnal New York City Film Festival and several others, presents diverse documentaries and themed film series that span silent, horror, musicals, animated, and more.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.